 Many thanks to Virginia McDowell of Jefferson City for this baked creamed corn casserole recipe.

 - 1 can whole corn drained

 - 1 can creamed corn

 - 2 eggs

-- In a medium-sized bowl add all of the ingredients.
+- In a medium-sized bowl add all of the ingredients except the cooking spray.
 Stir until well combined.
 (Alternatively, the ingredients can be mixed directly in the baking dish.)

-- Top with Cheddar cheese - top with about 3/4 cup of shredded Cheddar cheese in the last 15 minutes.
+• Top with about 3/4 cup of shredded cheddar cheese in the last 15 minutes.

-- Add a can of green chilies - add a small 2 ounce can of chopped green chilies to the batter for a Southwest flavor.
+• Add a small 2-ounce can of chopped green chilies to the batter for a Southwest flavor.

 • Add 2 tablespoons of chopped pimento to the batter for a bit of flavor and lots of color.